DHINESH205/Real-Talk/README.md

-It is a Real Time Chat Application using MERN Stack
+It is a Real Time Chat Application using ExpressJs socket.io MongoDB  HTML CSS JAVASCRIPT